mzakariaCERN/FunWithC/README.txt

 For an example see http://www.thegeekstuff.com/2011/10/c-program-to-an-executable/comment-page-1/#comment-130363

-static_cast<dataTypeName>(expression)  //used to evaluate expression and express it's value in the data type needed.
+static_cast<dataTypeName>(expression)  //used to evaluate expression and express it's value in the data type needed..